grecosalvatore/drift-lens/experiments/README.md

 The `scripts/1_drift_detection_performance_evaluation_scripts` folder contains the scripts to run the evaluation for all the use cases.
 These scripts can be used to reproduce Tables 3 and 4 in the paper.

+All the scripts for the different use cases are similar.
 An example of drift detection performance evaluation script is the following:

 ```bash